1 Permanent traffic lights

 2 Zebra crossings

-The flashing beacon lights on zebra crossings, as well as street lights and illuminated signs and bollards, are maintained by SSE.
+The flashing beacon lights on zebra crossings, as well as street lights and illuminated signs and bollards, are maintained by Enerveo.

-Alternatively, you can report a fault to SSE online.
+Alternatively, you can report a fault to Enerveo online.

 Requesting a new crossing